Cyclone Yaku: Peru

 By 14 March, dozens of huaicos were reported throughout the nation as a result of the rainfall.
-Huiacos were reported in the Lima Province, with mudslides reported in Ancón, Carabayllo, Chaclacayo, Cieneguilla, Comas and Punta Hermosa.
+Huaicos were reported in the Lima Province, with mudslides reported in Ancón, Carabayllo, Chaclacayo, Cieneguilla, Comas and Punta Hermosa.
 In Punta Hermosa, widespread flooding was reported.
 The Piura River surpassed its crest in the urban area of Piura, resulting in flooding.
 The town of Quiruvilca was completely destroyed by landslides.
 Residents of Illimo, who faced flooding since 10 March, reported that despite much of the city being flooded, no response was provided and that they had not received drinking water for nearly five days.
 PerúSAT-1 collected images of Cyclone Yaku's impact in an effort to respond to the system's effect.
 In the early morning hours of 15 March, some residents of Lurigancho-Chosica were evacuated due to the risk of huaicos.